 In addition to being one of 12 women's basketball members in the Central Connecticut Alumni Athletics Hall of Fame, Piper has received the Rebecca McCord Award for Athletic and Academic Excellence from the University.

 She earned her master's degree in health education from Southern Connecticut in 1991 and completed 30 credits beyond her master's in 2003 at the University of Hartford.

 Piper, who also served as a physical education teacher at New Britain High, began her coaching career as a junior varsity coach and varsity assistant coach at Northwest Catholic High School in 1987-88, during which the varsity team won a state title.
 She moved on to New Britain for the following season, inheriting a 0-20 team.
 She concluded her run at NBHS with 11 straight winning seasons.
 Over her last 10 seasons, Piper compiled a 200-49 record.

-The seventh-year coach resides in Burlington, CT.
+The ninth-year coach resides in Burlington, CT.